Ottoman Building, Hammam

 Controversy: Modern concrete restoration on domes.

-Combo: Pair with Clock Tower.
+Combo: Pair with the Clock Tower.

 Access: Open only for exhibitions.